-As at June 2018 there are currently 85 fully qualified Dog A.I.D. dogs throughout the country, with 108 more in training.
-Training takes up to two years with both dog and owner receiving specialist education from our network of trainers and attain fully qualified Assistance Dog status through a number of stages.
+As at July 2019 there are currently 108 fully qualified Dog A.I.D. dogs throughout the country, with 123 more in training with 113 voluntary Dog A.I.D.
+Trainers.
+Training takes up to two years with both dog and owner receiving specialist education from our network of trainers and attain fully qualified Assistance Dog status through three distinct stages.

 By supporting us you are helping us to make a life-changing difference to the people with physical disabilities and their families, so thank you …

 Please use the menu selections above to discover your journey with us – whether as a trainer, client or supporter!

 Assistance Dogs increase confidence & resilience, and decrease social isolation & reliance on friends and family members - as well as provide help with daily tasks that most of us take for granted.
 Here's a short video made by client Ruth Spurr at one of our training weekends - in it, our clients tell you what Dog A.I.D. means to them.
 Your generosity, and our wonderful team of voluntary trainers, enables us to do this … please help us to do more for people with disabilities throughout the UK …